-David Lazar is one of the world’s foremost travel photographers.— Practical Photography
+David Lazar is one of the world’s foremost travel photographers

-Welcome to our four country Southeast Asia World Heritage photo tour spectacular in Thailand, Laos, Cambodia & Vietnam!
-The heart of Southeast Asia’s photogenic best is definitely on the ‘bucket list’ of any travel photography enthusiast interested in Asia, or at least it should be!
+Welcome to our Southeast Asia Unleashed! photo tour spectacular.
+The heart of Southeast Asia’s photogenic best is definitely a ‘bucket lister’ for any travel photography enthusiast interested in Asia, or at least it should be!

-The UNESCO World Heritage sites you’ll get inside access to are the ancient temple ruins and Buddhas of Ayutthaya, Thailand; the charming French colonial Mekong River town of Luang Prabang in Laos; the magnificent Khmer Empire temples and monasteries of Angkor Wat & Environs; and the simply gorgeous 1,000 year old river port town of Hoi An, Vietnam.
+The UNESCO World Heritage sites you’ll get inside access to are the ancient temple ruins of Ayutthaya, Thailand; the idlyllic French colonial Mekong River town of Luang Prabang, Laos; and the magnificent Khmer Empire temples and monasteries of Angkor Wat & Environs, Cambodia.
 To any of you thinking, “been there, done that”, please check out this Photography Life article and images, and consider a reboot!

-You might think that visiting four countries in 15 days means a lot of rushing around and waiting in airports, but this is not the case.
+You might think that visiting three countries in two weeks means a lot of rushing around and waiting in airports, but this is not the case.
 While the schedule is full and packed with photo ops, these countries are all adjacent to each other.
-The flights are short, and visas and immigration are quite easy.
+The flights are short, and visas and immigration are normally quite easy.
 In Thailand it’s free and available on arrival, for most nationalities.
-Laos & Cambodia are also visa on arrival, and we will expedite the process at the airports.
-Vietnam does require a visa before arrival, but that can be done easily online beforehand.
-The trip starts and finishes in Bangkok, Thailand, where round trip tickets from just about anywhere can be had at good prices.
-We don’t leave you stuck with an expensive, different cities return tickets to buy!
+Laos & Cambodia are also visa on arrival.
+The trip starts and finishes in Bangkok, where round trip tickets from just about anywhere can be had at good prices.

-Luminous Journeys “prime directive” is to always put our guests’ image making first and foremost, thereby ensuring that you get the utmost out of your multi-country photo tour experience.
+Luminous Journeys’ “prime directive” is to always put our guests’ image making first and foremost, thereby ensuring that you get the utmost out of your Southeast Asia photo tour experience.
 Any travel photographer, novice to semi-pro, stands to gain a tremendous amount from working with an outstanding professional, insightful teacher, and all around great guy like David Lazar.
 David is a Nat Geo contributor and widely published travel photographer with a number of major awards to his credit.
 But what matters most here is that he's the hardest working photo tour leader in the business, and sincerely cares that your goals and expectations for the trip are met or surpassed.
 So come on over, you're in great hands!